 Criminal cases impact immigration status.
 The crossover between criminal cases and immigration consequences cannot be understated.
 For many years the criminal courts and criminal defense attorneys were not aware of the devastating immigration consequences that a criminal conviction might cause.
-Several years ago he U.S. Supreme Court addressed the issue of accurate immigration advice for criminal defendants in Padilla v.
+Several years ago the U.S. Supreme Court addressed the issue of accurate immigration advice for criminal defendants in Padilla v.
 Kentucky.
 The Supreme Court ruled that a non-citizen criminal defendant is entitled to effective defense counsel pursuant to the Sixth Amendment.
 The defendant is entitled to receive accurate advice regarding how their criminal case can affect the immigration status.

 Pursuant to Padilla, criminal defense attorneys must provide legal representation that meets the recognized professional standards.
 As a part of all criminal defense representations, each criminal defense lawyer must determine the citizenship or U.S. immigration status of all of their criminal clients.
 Most importantly, a competent criminal defense attorney should investigate the immigration consequences of the case and advise their client.
-If the consequences are clear, the criminal defense attorney must tell their client what those consequences are.
+If the consequences are clear, the Cleveland defense attorney must tell their client what those consequences are.
 If the consequences are not so clear, then the criminal immigration defense lawyer merely must tell the defendant there are “risks” to their immigration status.

 Excellent criminal defense lawyers won’t stop with just telling their clients there is just a “risk.”
-Those criminal immigration defense attorneys who know their client will have some sort of consequences will reach out to criminal-immigration lawyers like us at Hammond Law Group.
+Those criminal immigration defense attorneys who know their client will have some sort of consequences will reach out to a Cleveland immigration lawyer like us at Hammond Law Group.
 They’ll have us review the non-citizen’s immigration history, their criminal history and advise them how the charges would impact their lives.
 Most of the time criminal defense attorneys will negotiate an amendment to the charges; a plea bargain.
 Crimmigration attorneys will advise the client on how the amendment and the “new” charges impact that client.
 This is the “informed consideration” of immigration consequences the Supreme Court encouraged in Padilla.

 Here are some answers to frequently asked questions for those going through the criminal process: